 Read more about applying for student loans here.

 Repaying Your Student Loans

 Most students don’t even begin to think about repaying their student loans until the first payment is due.
 But smart borrowers start to think and plan repayment options before they even take out that first loan.
 Read on to learn our best tips and advice for student loan repayment.

 Knowledge may be priceless, but higher education comes at the cost of even higher student loan payments for many borrowers.
 However, if you arm yourself ahead of time with all the information you need to make smart repayment decisions, you can pay down your student loan debt smarter and faster than your peers.

 Paying Accrued Interest While in College

 Most people don’t know that they have the option of paying the interest on their student loans while they’re still in school.
 Other students don’t realize why this might be important and save them thousands of dollars in interest later on.
-If some or all of your loans are unsubsidized, you should consider paying just the interest on your student loans while you’re in school.
+If some or all of your loans are unsubsidized, you should consider paying at least the interest on your student loans while you’re in school.

-While you don’t have to pay anything towards your federal student loans until 6 to 9 months after you graduate, many students choose to pay the small monthly interest payments on their loans while they’re in school.
+While you don’t have to pay anything towards your federal student loans until 6 months after you graduate, many students choose to pay the small monthly interest payments on their loans while they’re in school.
 It isn’t usually a lot of money, but even these small contributions of $50 or $100 per month can add up and mean that you pay much less interest over the long term and have smaller monthly payments after you graduate.
-If you want even more wisdom on how and why to pay interest while in school, check my Pay Interest On Student Loans While in School article.
+If you want even more wisdom on how and why to pay interest while in school, check our Pay Interest On Student Loans While in School article.